connorskees/connorskees.github.io/content/blog/avx-png-filter.md

 Although removing the bounds checks made our codegen look a lot nicer, it doesn't seem to actually improve our performance above noise.
 That's unfortunate.
 Let's see if we can do better.

-First let's try to get an idea of how close to the optimal solution we are.
+The first goal is to try to get an idea of how close to the optimal solution we are.
 We can try comparing our filters to `memcpy`.
 We want to see how much overhead our subtraction is adding to the copying of bytes from `raw_row` to `decoded_row`.

 We can add a benchmark that looks like this,